box/box-ui-elements/DEVELOPING.md

 * `yarn run build` to run webpack and generate JS/CSS.
 * `yarn run watch` to run webpack and generate JS/CSS on file changes.
-* `yarn run deploy` launches a local webpack dev server for testing.
+* `yarn run dev` launches a local webpack dev server for testing.
 Also watches file changes.
 * `yarn run prettier` to format JS code with prettier.
 * `yarn run test` launches tests with jest.
 * `yarn run test --coverage` launches tests with jest with coverage.